-The Operational Plan is monitored every three months and each lead service responsible for the activity reports progress through quarterly performance reports and Council's Annual Report.
+The Operational Plan is monitored every three months, with each Directorate responsible for reporting progress on their activities through performance reports and Council's Annual Report.

 Quarterly reporting meets the requirements of section 174(3) Local Government Regulation 2012 which requires that a written assessment of progress towards implementing the Operational Plan is presented at a Council meeting held at regular intervals of not more than three months.